ppi-ag/deep-sampler/README.md

       JUnit.
 It should be possible to use the persistence without annotations or JUnit.
       The [SourceManager](deepsampler-persistence/src/main/java/de/ppi/deepsampler/persistence/api/SourceManager.java)
       -implementation and all it's utilities belong to this module.
-   2. `junit-configuraiton-modul`: A module that contains all code, that is necessary to use the `SourceManager` in JUnit-tests together with annotation-based-configuration.
+   2. `junit-configuration-modul`: A module that contains all code, that is necessary to use the `SourceManager` in JUnit-tests together with annotation-based-configuration.
 The custom-annotations like `@SaveYamlSamples` and the [SourceManagerFactory](deepsampler-junit/src/main/java/de/ppi/deepsampler/junit/SourceManagerFactory.java) -implementation belong to this module.